Model locks in Giants vs. Broncos picks, score prediction for NFL Week 7

 The Denver Broncos (4-2) will battle to stay in the win column when they host the New York Giants (2-4) in NFL Week 7 on Paramount+.
 Bo Nix and the Broncos are winners of three straight, most recently taking down the New York Jets 13-11 in London.
 Meanwhile, the Giants have won two of their last three games with Jaxson Dart at the helm and are coming off of a 34-17 upset against the Philadelphia Eagles on Thursday Night Football.

 Kickoff from Empower Field at Mile High is set for 4:05 p.m.
 ET on CBS and Paramount+.
-Denver is a 7-point favorite in the latest Giants vs. Broncos odds from SportsLine consensus, while the over/under for total points scored is 40.
-The Broncos are -344 money line favorites (risk $344 to win $100), while the Giants are +274 underdogs.
+Denver is a 7.5-point favorite in the latest Giants vs. Broncos odds from SportsLine consensus, while the over/under for total points scored is 40.5.
+The Broncos are -424 money line favorites (risk $424 to win $100), while the Giants are +322 underdogs.
 Before making any Broncos vs. Giants picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Giants vs. Broncos at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: